-B.4.2 Compliance Function
+B.4.2 Compliance function

-B.4.2.1 Overview
+B.4.2.1 Overview within the Insurance Group

-Compliance activity is split between prudential compliance and conduct compliance within the Insurance Group, to which SWE belongs as a subsidiary of SWL.
+Given the differing focus of UK regulators (PRA and FCA), compliance activity is split between prudential compliance and conduct compliance within the Insurance Group, to which SWE belongs as a subsidiary of SWL.
 The Compliance Function requirements under Solvency II relate to prudential compliance, which is owned by the Insurance Finance Director.
 Solvency II developments and the impact of these are assessed through activity undertaken by Risk, Actuarial and Technical teams throughout the Insurance business, such as through monitoring of publication of consultation papers, discussion with industry peers and with regulators.